 The content on this site is not a reflection of one person's opinion.
 It is a collection of many world-renowned animal experts, psychologists, veterinarians, behaviorists, cruelty investigation officers and animal welfare organizations committed to helping better the lives of animals.
 Some may think our site a little on the dark side, but unfortunately we didn't make this stuff up.
 It is the dark side where many animals live.
 We are just trying to reduce their suffering.
+And suffer they do.
+While some minimize how rich, deep and profound an animal’s feelings and awareness are the reality is animals are conscious and emotional beings, just like us.

 HOW SHOCK COLLARS ARE USED.